 President Andres Pastrana told Reuters on Tuesday that Gaviria should not have gone on the march, saying he had been warned by the military that he could be kidnapped if he joined the protest.
 According to the BBC, Gaviria rejected an offer of a police escort.
 Before the march, Gaviria told reporters the march was against violence and not against the FARC.

-Gaviria was not marching against the FARC, he said before he was captured, he was marching for peace.
-For the governor, peace also meant working to end the prohibitionist drug policies that had brought such blood and ruin to his country.
-Just months before his capture, Gaviria -- whom DRCNet had hoped to invite to the "Out from the Shadows" conference last February if he had been free -- joined other Colombian governors in approving a resolution calling on his government to organize an international debate on legalization.
+Last August, Gaviria joined other Colombian governors in approving a resolution calling on the government to organize an international great debate on drug prohibition.
 "We cannot keep our heads between our legs and continue with the same strategies of 30 years ago," said Gaviria at the time.
-"Colombia must lead the discussion of the issue on the international stage to commit all the countries of the world without hypocrisy or double standards," he told El Espectador (Bogota).
-"There are no magic solutions, and legalization is not necessarily the solution, but I believe in controlled legalization," said Gaviria (http://www.drcnet.org/wol/201.html#groundswell).
+"Colombia must lead the discussion of the issue on the international stage to commit all the countries of the world without hypocrisy or double standards," El Espectador (Bogota) reported.
+"There are no magic solutions, and legalization is not necessarily the solution, but I believe in controlled legalization," he said (http://www.drcnet.org/wol/201.html#groundswell).

 Gaviria's kidnapping is only the latest manifestation of a wave of political violence that has swept Colombia since President Pastrana ended the peace process in February.
 And in Washington, Congress is preparing to examine and vote on the Bush administration's Colombia package, which would expand US military support from fighting drugs to fighting the FARC.